schireson/pytest-mock-resources/docs/source/database.rst

 ============================

-There is a page specifically for :ref:`redshift-label` , but all the relational database (sqlite, postgres, redshift, etc) fixtures have the same signatures, and therefore support the same utilities for running DDL, setup, and whatnot.
+There is a page specifically for :ref:`redshift-label` , but all the relational database (sqlite, postgres, redshift, mysql etc) fixtures have the same signatures, and therefore support the same utilities for running DDL, setup, and whatnot.

 Basics